-What is MPLS?
-Otherwise known as Multiprotocol Label Switching (MPLS) it is a data carrying technique rather than a service.
+MPLS, otherwise known as Multiprotocol Label Switching it is a data carrying technique rather than a service.
 Therefore, this technique is seen as secure.
 It directs data from one network node to the next based on short path labels rather than long network addresses.
 Ultimately it ensures reliable real time connections.

 MPLS Pros and Cons

-In an article by Networld there are benefits in using MPLS.
+In an article by Networld there are benefits in this technique.
 These are scalability, performance, better bandwidth utilization, reduced network congestion and a better end-user experience.

-MPLS itself does not provide encryption, but it is a virtual private network and, as such, is partitioned off from the public Internet.
-Therefore, MPLS is considered a secure transport mode.
+It does not provide encryption, but it is a virtual private network and, as such, is partitioned off from the public Internet.
+Therefore, it is considered a secure transport mode.
 And it is not vulnerable to denial of service attacks, which might impact pure-IP-based networks.

 On the negative side, MPLS is a service that must be purchased from a carrier.
 And is far more expensive than sending traffic over the public Internet.

-As companies expand into new markets, they may find it difficult to find an MPLS service provider who delivers global coverage.
+As companies expand into new markets, they may find it difficult to find a service provider who delivers global coverage.
 Typically, service providers piece together global coverage through partnerships with other service providers, which can be costly.

 And MPLS was designed in an era when branch offices sent traffic back to a main headquarters or data center.
 It may not for today’s world where branch office workers want direct access to the cloud.